nielsgl/sequelize-paper-trail/README.md

 npm install --save sequelize-paper-trail
 ```

+*Note: the current test suite is very limited in coverage.*

 ## Usage

 Sequelize Paper Trail assumes that you already set up your Sequelize connection, for example, like this: